MINIMUM REQUIREMENTS FOR ALL APPLICANTS

 No more than 2 courses repeated for credit.
 For Clarke students, retakes for prerequisite science courses must be completed at Clarke University unless approved by the physical therapy department prior to enrolling in the course.

-Record of a minimum of 25 hours observing in at least three of the following areas: pediatrics, geriatrics, inpatient acute/subacute care, neurological rehabilitation, orthopedics, sports medicine (Total of 75 hours).
+Record of a minimum of 30 total hours observing in at least three of the following areas: pediatrics, geriatrics, inpatient acute/subacute care, neurological rehabilitation, orthopedics, sports medicine.
 Clinical forms are available at http://www.clarke.edu/media/files/Admissions/Graduate/clinicallog.pdf.

 Responses to essay questions